meltwater/secretary/README.md

 ```

 ### Service Key In Docker Image
 The service key is optional but adds extra security.
 It is required by `secretary daemon`
 to authenticate a service if its Marathon app *env* defines the *$SERVICE_PUBLIC_KEY* variable.

 At build time generate a new *service* key using e.g. `secretary genkeys service` and embed
 the *service-private-key* into the Docker image.
 Ensure it's `chmod 0600` root-only readable
 and that a new key is created for each build/release.

 The *service-public-key* needs to be available in the Marathon app *env* as *$SERVICE_PUBLIC_KEY*
-so that `secretary daemon` can find it when querying the Marathon REST API.
-It could for example
+so that `secretary daemon` can find it when querying Marathon.
+A solution could be deploying
-be deployed to Maven/Nexus/Artifactory so it's available in the JSON config template that
+a template JSON app config to a Maven repository and use [Lighter](https://github.com/meltwater/lighter)
-[Lighter](https://github.com/meltwater/lighter) pull down at deployment time.
+to pull it down at deployment time.
 For example

 *myservice-1.0.0-marathon.json* - deployed to Maven
 ```